darktable-org/dtdocs/content/module-reference/processing-modules/white-balance.md

 ---

 **Note:** The [_color calibration_](./color-calibration.md) module now provides a more modern and flexible method of controlling white balance.
-The _color calibration_ module can be enabled by default for new images by selecting "modern" in [preferences > processing > auto-apply chromatic adaptation defaults](../../../preferences-settings/processing.md).
+The _color calibration_ module can be enabled by default for new images by selecting "scene-referred" (filmic or sigmoid) in [preferences > processing > auto-apply pixel workflow defaults](../../../preferences-settings/processing.md).
 Some basic settings are still required (and applied automatically) in the _white balance_ module, so that [_demosaic_](./demosaic.md) works correctly.

 ---